frye/team-poster/README.md

 ## Installation
 - Clone the repo
-- Run the app by executing 'node index.js' in the terminal
+- Install the dependencies by executing 'npm i' via terminal

 ## How to use
 Launch the app from terminal by executing 'node index.js'

+You can see a demo video [here](https://youtu.be/Rn7cEUadpLE).

 ## How to test